aws-samples/simple-game-studio-on-aws/README.md

 You have to connect Jenkins instance from a build node.
 Of course, you can automate it.
 Please see the sample script: `./docs/run-instance.sh`.

-### Jenkins Jobs

-If you have completed Jenkins setup, you can freely create your own Jenkins jobs.
-There are some samples:

-- Backup
-    - In this CDK script, `/usr/local/backup-jenkins.sh` has been created in the Jenkins instance.
-This script take JENKINS_HOME snapshot as a zip file and put it on a S3 bucket.
-You can create a Jenkins job which runs every 6 hours to make full backup periodically.
-Notice that you should delete unused backups to avoid unnecessary charges.
-[Amazon S3 Glacier](https://aws.amazon.com/glacier/) will help to keep full backups.
-- Launch Build Instance via a Jenkins job
-    - Create a parameterized job (powered by [Parameterized Trigger](https://plugins.jenkins.io/parameterized-trigger/)) with "Build Script" (`./docs/run-instance.sh`).
-        - Create parameters (written as environment variables in the script)
-        - Some of the parameters are written in `/usr/local/env-vars-for-launching-buildnode.sh`
-    - Tips: refer `./docs/build-ue4.ps1` for detail

 ### SimpleAD